-The Texas corporate reinstatement process takes several steps and other times not so many.
-This service costs varies depending on how many Texas franchise returns are behind, how much is owed in late fees, and if the current corporation name is still available to be reinstated.
+The Texas corporate reinstatement process takes several steps to complete.
+Our quote is based on how many Texas franchise tax returns need to be filed, how much is owed in late fees, and if the current corporation name is still available to be reinstated.
 Most of the time we can get your corporation put back into “Active” status normally within 4-5 business days (providing your corporation name has not been taken in the mean time).